FAQs About Florida Probate Law

 A will, sometimes referred to as the Last Will and Testament, is a writing, signed by the decedent and witnesses, which meets formal requirements set forth by Florida probate law.
 A last will and testament usually designates a personal representative to administer the probate estate and names beneficiaries to receive Florida probate assets.
 A will can also do other things, including establishing a testamentary trust and designating a trustee.

-To the extent a last will and testament properly devises probate assets and designates a personal representative, the Florida probate estate is administered as a testate estate, and the last will and testament controls over the automatic provisions set forth under Florida probate law.
-In the absence of a valid last will and testament, or if the will fails in either respect, Florida probate law designates the beneficiaries of the intestate estate and designates the way to select the personal representative for the probate estate.
-[Back to Top of Page]
+To the extent a last will and testament properly transfers probate assets and designates a personal representative, the Florida probate estate is administered as a testate estate, and the last will and testament controls over the automatic provisions set forth under Florida intestacy law.
+In the absence of a valid last will and testament, or if the will fails in either respect, Florida probate law dictates the beneficiaries of the intestate estate and designates the appropriate way to select the personal representative for the probate estate.

 • No Surviving Spouse, But Lineal Descendants.
 If there is no surviving spouse, but there are lineal descendants, the lineal descendants share the probate estate, which is initially broken into shares at the children's level, with a deceased child's share going to the descendants of that deceased child.